Summary of options if you get an infringement notice

 Once you apply for a payment plan, any enforcement action is suspended until the application is determined or the payment plan is cancelled.

 To apply for a payment plan, write to the enforcement agency as soon as possible after you receive the infringement notice.
 In the letter, explain your financial circumstances, state how often you would be able to pay, and how much at a time.
-A financial counsellor can help you work out a payment Extra information accompanying an Act of parliament or a contract, such as tables, lists or forms. that you can afford.
+A financial counsellor can help you work out a payment schedule that you can afford.
 You may also apply for an instalment plan via telephone.

 If the enforcement agency does not give you extra time to pay the fine, you need to decide whether you will pay or contest the fine.
 You can also apply to Fines Victoria for a payment arrangement instead of the enforcement agency (see ‘Apply to Fines Victoria for a payment arrangement’, below).